seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 In this step, we'll explore the Lambda Helper Functions that were created to facilitate the integration of SageMaker training and deployment into a Jenkins pipeline:

 1. Go to **Services** -> Select **Lambda**
-2. You'll see Lambda Functions that will be used by our pipeline.
-Each is described below but you can also select the function and check out the code directly.
+2. You'll see a Lambda Function that will be used by our pipeline.
+The function is described below but you can also select the function and check out the code directly.

 The description of each Lambda function is included below:

--	**MLOps-CheckTrainingStatus:**  This Lambda function is called from the pipeline and responsible for checking back in on the status of the previous call to create and execute a training job.
-This is in place because while we may get a successful reesponse back immediately on our Create Training Job request, that response indicates the request for training was successfully submitted.
-It does not mean training executed successfully so we need to include additional logic to check back in on the status of the training job until the job fails ('Failed') or succeeds ('Completed').
-We only want out pipeline to proceed when the training step completes successfully.
--	**MLOps-InvokeEndpoint-scikitbyo:** This Lambda function is triggered during our "Smoke Test" stage in the pipeline where we are checking to ensure that our inference code is in sync with our training code by running a few sample requests for prediction to the deployed test endpoint.
+-	**MLOps-InvokeEndpoint-scikitbyo:** This Lambda function is triggered during our "TestEvaluate" stage in the pipeline where we are checking to ensure that our inference code is in sync with our training code by running a few sample requests for prediction to the deployed test endpoint.
 We are running this step before committing our newly trained model to a higher level environment.

-*Note: While the Lambda functions above have been predeployed in our AWS Account, they are also included in the /lambdas folder of this repo if you want to deploy them following this workshop into your own AWS Accounts.
+*Note: While the Lambda function above has been predeployed in our AWS Account, they are also included in the /lambdas folder of this repo if you want to deploy them following this workshop into your own AWS Accounts.
 A  [CloudFormation](https://aws.amazon.com/cloudformation/) template is also included as well to depoy using the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/)

 ---